LoufaSupreme/TopCellar/README.md

 - [ ] Easily remove all filters
 - [ ]
 #### Sort Functionality
+- [x] Implement sorting of entries by at least one criteria.
 - [ ] Allow sorting preference to be saved in user preferences each time
 - [x] Sort by date created
 - [x] Sort by customer name